hbarnett99/workout-md/nutrition/meal-plan.md

 ---

 ::: tip Key Success Factors
-Your BMR-optimized approach (2,400→2,300→2,200) with milk-based protein shakes addresses taste preferences while the 500+ calorie post-workout meal hits your peak hunger period for sustainable adherence.
+Your BMR-optimized approach (2,300→2,200→2,100) with realistic 140g protein targets and 100 calories daily flexibility creates a sustainable path to your Christmas goal while maintaining sanity and social life.
 :::

 ::: info Related Resources